Lean Teaching Award

 Sponsored by Lean Enterprise Value Foundation

 IIE's lean division offers a number of awards to recognize the contribution of individuals to advancing the knowledge and practice of lean concepts.
 The lean division's teaching award is given out annually to honor the services of a person/group of people who have developed curriculum and disseminated courses in the subject area.
-The lean division now invites nominations for the sixth Lean Teaching Award.
-The 2014 award will be presented at the IIE Annual Conference & Expo May 31-June 3, 2014, in Montreal, QC, Canada.
+The lean division now invites nominations for the seventh Lean Teaching Award.
+The 2016 award will be presented at the IIE Annual Conference & Expo, May 21-24, 2016 in Anaheim, Calif.

 - The candidate must be a member of IIE.